 These doors go especially well with homes with stone exteriors as well as Tudor-style homes that are rooted in older European architecture.

-Choose Your Preferred Type of Wood
+3. Choose Your Type of Wood

 Once you have selected your preferred door style, it’s time to select your preferred type of wood.